 Experience will relate the role of the dietitian in administering nutritional care in the community and as a resource for respective agencies and programs.
 In addition, interns develop a shared blog site on which they research topics of current interest in the field of nutrition and use social media to educate consumers.

 ElectivesTime is set aside at the end of the program year for interns to develop a rotation in individual area(s) of interest.
-For this rotation, interns are required to locate their own supervised practice site(s) and/or preceptor(s).
+For this rotation, interns pick from a list of potential sites with which the program affiliates.